kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - Filter returns `UnschedulableAndUnresolvable` status
 - Pod remains in Pending state.
    - Feature gate on/off test cases

+**What happens when the scheduler doesn't recognize SemverGt/SemverLt/SemverEq operators for nodeAffinity:**

+When the feature gate is disabled and the scheduler encounters a pod with `SemverGt`/`SemverLt`/`SemverEq` operator:
+- The affinity match function returns `false` (doesn't match)
+- In case of `requiredDuringSchedulingIgnoredDuringExecution` the pod will remain in pending state.
+- In case of `preferredDuringSchedulingIgnoredDuringExecution` The pod will successfully schedule .
+However, the specific term containing the SemVer operator will evaluate to false and contribute 0 points to the node's score.

 ### Version Skew Strategy